gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 ![Sidebar](grav_sidebar.png?classes=shadow,border)

-Once this is done, navigate to **Administrator → Appearance** in the sidebar.
+Once this is done, navigate to **Administrator → Gantry 5** in the sidebar.
 Click on the Gantry logo.
 This should take you to the **Available Themes** section of the Gantry Admin.
 Here, you can choose the theme you wish to configure by selecting the **Configure** button.

 [/ui-tab]
 [/ui-tabs]